-The data thrown into neural network reveal some pattern (hopefully).
-On the down side, neural network works like complete mystery/black box.
-Neural network can find patterns in data but how and why it exist, never tells this secrete so because it cant explain such matter thus we need data scientist to do this job.
+The data thrown into the neural network reveal some pattern (hopefully).
+On the downside, the neural network works as a complete mystery/black box.
+The neural network can find patterns in data but how and why it exists, never tells this secrete so because it can’t explain such matter thus we need a data scientist to do this job.

 Neural Network Working

 Deep Learning uses neural networks to create its foundation of working model architecture.
-Neural network which took idea of human brain working for its basic working model has its basic unit a neuron.
-Like human brain artificial neural network mimic the similar information processing model i.e.:
+A neural network which took the idea of the human brain working for its basic working model has its basic unit a neuron.
+Like the human brain artificial neural network mimic the similar information processing model i.e.:

-- Like brain sees some pictures through eyes and combine the feature of the picture, similarly neural network takes input as linear combinations through input neurons and combine it for processing.
+- Like brain sees some pictures through eyes and combine the feature of the picture, similarly, the neural network takes input as linear combinations through input neurons and combines it for processing.

-- Brain does something and give output without efforts similarly ANNs does some processing and give output.
-In ANNs it can show and detect that there are some patterns and useful information but cant tell how and why.
+- The brain does something and gives output without efforts similarly ANNs does some processing and give output.
+In ANNs it can show and detect that there are some patterns and useful information but can’t tell how and why.

-At time of inputs in form of linear combination, we need to apply some function for optimisation reasons.
-This function is called as the activation function to achieve desired output.
+At the time of inputs in the form of linear combination, we need to apply some function for optimisation reasons.
+This function is called as the activation function to achieve the desired output.
 Some common examples are:

-- Sigmoid Function – A function to crushes all inputs to allow output output to be between 0 and 1
+- Sigmoid Function – A function to crashes all inputs to allow output to be between 0 and 1

-- ReLU Function – The Rectified Linear Unit function is much better function then tanh function and also the most commonly used activation function.
+- ReLU Function – The Rectified Linear Unit function is a much better function then “tanh” function and also the most commonly used activation function.
 Returns 0 for negative inputs and stay silent for all positive values outputs.

-- Tanh Function – A function to crushes all inputs to allow output output to be between -1 and 1.
+- Tanh Function – A function to crashes all inputs to allow output to be between -1 and 1.

-After making explanation above now we can say on line, “Neural network is a complicated formation of neuron like structures”.
+After making the explanation above now we can say online, “A neural network is a complicated form of neuron-like structures”.
 It has excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
 Hidden remains hidden though.

 Deep Learning or Machine Learning

-Making decision or choosing between ML or DL depends mainly on the problem & data at hand.
-Some high level differences as below.
+Making a decision or choosing between ML or DL depends mainly on the problem & data at hand.
+Some high-level differences as below.
 Should you choose to read in details then I suggest you read “Demystifying the difference between Machine Learning and Deep Learning“.

 - Machine learning – In ML focus is on feature engineering.
-Traditional machine learning create / train test splits of the data where ever possible via cross-validation.
+Traditional machine learning creates/train-test splits of the data where ever possible via cross-validation.

-In a scenario where deep understanding of medical symptoms is required for some disease detection, a high performance and accuracy is very crucial.
-So in this case deep learning would be a better choice compare to traditional machine learning.
+In a scenario where a deep understanding of medical symptoms is required for some disease detection, high performance and accuracy are very crucial.
+So in this case, deep learning would be a better choice compared to traditional machine learning.

 Frequently used Jargons in Deep Learning